crankmanser/sphec-meter/Project_Manifest.md

 ## Changelog (What Was Done)

+* **v2.11.22 (2025-08-06):**
+    * **Status:** In Progress - BLOCKED
+    * **Milestone:** Attempted to implement the `GuidedTuningEngine`'s heuristic algorithm.
+    * **Issue (Critical):** The implementation has led to persistent and critical stability issues, including heap corruption and stack overflow errors within the `pBiosDataTask`.
+Multiple attempts to refactor the algorithm (using copy-safe objects, single-pass heuristics) have failed to produce a stable result.
+The feature is currently non-functional and is blocking further development of the pBIOS.

+* **v2.11.21 (2025-08-06):**
+    * **Status:** Complete.
+    * **Milestone:** Refactored the pBIOS menu structure and implemented several stable maintenance features.
+    * **Feature:** Implemented a pBIOS-safe "Hardware Self-Test" to verify the core components.
+    * **Feature:** Implemented a "Live ADC Voltmeter" for low-level hardware diagnostics.
+    * **Feature:** Implemented the foundational "Probe Profiling" screen, which successfully displays live `R_std` and saved "Filter Creep" data, though the UI layout requires minor cosmetic adjustments.
+    * **Design:** Finalized a comprehensive redesign of the pBIOS menu structure to improve usability and provide a logical framework for new diagnostic tools.

 * **v2.11.20 (2025-08-06):**
     * **Status:** Complete.
     * **Milestone:** The pBIOS "Guided Tuning" feature is now feature-complete, stable, and validated.
 The "setpoint editions" stage is complete.